gvwilson/thirdbit/_posts/2014/2014-07-21-sprint-faq.md

   <dt><em>Do I have to be at one of the <a href="#sites">listed sites</a>?</em></dt>
   <dd>
-    Not at all&mdash;many people will be available to help out and answer questions online.
+    Not at all–many people will be available to help out and answer questions online.
     But if you <em>can</em> get to one of the listed sites, it would be a chance to make some new friends.
   </dd>